MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Investigation**

 1. Is the computer in question a domain controller?
 For example, a newly promoted domain controller that had replication issues.
 If yes, **Close and exclude** the suspicious activity.
+IP problem fix NNr + make sure port are opened
+2. If this is newly promoted DC … close.

-2. Is the computer in question supposed to be replicating data from Active Directory?
+3. Is the computer in question supposed to be replicating data from Active Directory?
 For example, Azure AD Connect.
 If yes, **Close and exclude** the suspicious activity.
+4. Click on the source computer or account to go to its profile page.
+Check what happened around the time of the replication, searching for unusual activities, such as: who was logged in, which resources where accessed.
+If you enabled Windows Defender ATP integration, click the Windows Defender ATP icon (add picture) to further investigate the machine.
+In Windows Defender ATP you can see which processes and alerts occurred around the time of the alert.

 **Remediation**